-Go to the Projects Page to see Julia’s latest project, Postcards for the Reef!
+Go to the Projects Page to see Julia’s ongoing project, Postcards for the Reef!

 Julia lives near Port Noarlunga in South Australia.
 She teaches drawing and also runs printmaking workshops for schools and community groups.
 Her work can be seen at the Hahndorf Academy and at the Red Poles Gallery in Mclaren Vale on the Fleurieu Peninsula, and also at Alice & Co and at the PG Printmakers Gallery, which are both in Brunswick St., Fitzroy, Melbourne.